We’re back with Part 2 covering our recent trip to the Jewel Dunn’s River Beach Resort & Spa!

 If you aren’t sure what to drink, head over to the beach bar and check out the drink menu hanging on the wall at the back of the bar.
 You will definitely find something there that appeals to you.

 We love the bartenders at The Jewel!
-Some of our favorites are Garnet, Damion, Cornell, Carl, Morris and Timoy.
+Some of our favorites are Garnet, Damion, Cornell, Morris, Shaquille and Timoy.
 They are all a lot of fun and genuinely nice guys.
 Take the time to get to know them while you are there.
 I guarantee they will remember you year after year!

 Tip #13: The bartenders tend to be a little heavy in the pours – particularly a couple of them.
 So, pace yourself.
 Particularly on a hot and sunny day, you need to drink water!